 Apollo Bay Harbour

-At low tide, marine life can often be spotted for the Harbors docks.
+At low tide, marine life can often be spotted for the Harbours docks.
 These include jellyfish, stingrays, and a variety of fish.
-If you would like to try your hand at catching them and you hold a Victorian recreational fishing license there are designated areas to fish within the breakwater walls of the Apollo Bay Harbor.
+If you would like to try your hand at catching them and you must hold a Victorian recreational fishing license but there are designated areas to fish within the breakwater walls of the Apollo Bay Harbour.

-Other draws of the Apollo Bay Harbor include the harbor’s beach which is great if you are traveling with small children since it is protected by breakwater walls.
+Other draws of the Apollo Bay Harbour include the harbour’s beach which is great if you are traveling with small children since it is protected by breakwater walls.

 Apollo Bay Farmers Market

-Pre-booking is essential with prices ranging from $30 to $220.
+Pre-booking is essential and time slots can sell out in the busy summer months.
+However, you can also arrange a private booking.
 Visit their website for more details and ideas of Apollo Bay things to do.